kubedb/docs/docs/reference/kubedb-operator_run.md

   -h, --help                                                    help for run
       --http2-max-streams-per-connection int                    The limit that the server gives to clients for the maximum number of streams in an HTTP/2 connection.
 Zero means to use golang's default. (default 1000)
       --kubeconfig string                                       kubeconfig file pointing at the 'core' kubernetes server.
+      --label-key-blacklist strings                             list of keys that are not propagated from a CRD object to its offshoots (default [app.kubernetes.io/name,app.kubernetes.io/version,app.kubernetes.io/instance,app.kubernetes.io/managed-by])
       --profiling                                               Enable profiling via web interface host:port/debug/pprof/ (default true)
       --qps float                                               The maximum QPS to the master from this client (default 1e+06)
       --rbac                                                    Enable RBAC for operator & offshoot Kubernetes objects (default true)